AFARS – PART 5107

 (E) Teaming of the Government and contractor personnel during post-award contract performance to improve communications and develop efficient contract administration.

-(a)(3) The Senior Procurement Executive has delegated authority to make the consolidation determination prescribed at DFARS 207.170-3(a)(3) as follows:
+(b) The Senior Procurement Executive has delegated authority to make the consolidation determination prescribed at FAR 7.107-2 as follows:

-(B) Where the total value of the consolidated requirements is above $2 million but less than $500 million, the HCA, with authority to delegate to a level not lower than the PARC, will make the determination.
+(ii) Where the total value of the consolidated requirements is above $2 million but less than $500 million, the HCA will make the determination.
 See Appendix GG for further delegation.